 Moonrise at El Capitan Meadow

 The sheer walls of 7,569-foot El Capitan rise more than 3,000 feet above the Valley, making the “El Cap” summit a prized goal for the world’s top rock climbers.
+And make it a favorite place for Yosemite National Park photos.

 See it: Pull over in the lot on Northside Drive in the Valley.